 - Meaning.
 In the opinion of people on the demand-side, firms like Aberdeen and DCG have substantially more influence on buyers than the supply-side admits, and Gartner and IDC have significantly less impact on buyers than the supply-side thinks.

 - Method.
 Firms that are higher up were more often said to be more influential on buyers by people on the demand-side than by people on the supply side (it’s the absolute gap between the scores given by those two groups, not the absolute scores).
 The horizontal axis shows the ratio between those numbers, and you can ignore that for now.
-If you want to the run the numbers yourself, you can buy the AVS here.
+If you want to the run the numbers yourself, you can get the AVS.

 Gartner and Forrester are, as always, the firms that are said to be most influential.
 But there’s a difference between the demand- and supply-side in how strongly they see that leadership.
 Some companies are substantially under-estimated by the supply-side: Aberdeen, DCG, HfS, 451, Datamonitor and Forrester.
 Suppliers are not putting enough effort into those overlooked firms.